Saxilby railway station: Facilities

 The station has two platforms connected by a ramped footbridge over the line, which opened in the summer of 2014.
-Before the footbridge was built, the platforms were linked by a surface crossing.
+Before the footbridge was built, the platforms were linked by a barrow crossing.

-The station house has been converted for private use – a private dwelling and an office.
-The station is now unstaffed; all tickets must be obtained from the inspector on the train, as there are no ticket machines at the station.
+The station house has been converted for private use and is now a private residence and an office.
+The station is now unstaffed; tickets must be obtained from the ticket machine on the Lincoln platform or bought online.

 Facilities are limited to shelters on each platform and a help point and departure board for passenger enquiries and information about oncoming trains.
 There is bicycle storage and a small car park.

 Services

 Services at Saxilby are operated by Northern Trains and East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by an hourly Northern Trains service between Lincoln and Leeds via Retford and Sheffield.
 There are also five trains per day between Doncaster and Peterborough via Lincoln and Sleaford, operated by East Midlands Railway.

 On Sundays, there is generally an hourly service between Lincoln and Sheffield, with some services continuing to and from Huddersfield.
 There are no Sunday services to Doncaster or Peterborough.